-- When contacting Swift Customer Service, please quote your name, postcode and VIN (Vehicle Identification Number).
-This can be found at the bottom of the front windscreen, on the plate on the front cross member within the engine compartment and on the Swift manufacturers plate situated on the bulkhead directly behind the front driver/ passenger seat. - 2.
-In most instances, the Customer Service Team will involve your dealer in resolving the issue you are experiencing. - 3.
-Check our website www.swiftgroup. co.uk and enter the Owners section which provides answers to frequently asked questions and how to contact us. - If you are contacting the company by email, letter or fax, the Customer Service Team will respond to you within five working days from the date of receiving the correspondence. - 5.
-Please be aware that the Swift Group cannot send parts direct from the factory.
-In all cases, without exception, your dealer must place the order for you.
+- The best way to contact the Swift Customer Experience team is via the My Swift Life portal, if you are contacting us via, email or phone please quote your name, postcode and VIN (Vehicle Identification Number).
+This can be found at the bottom of the front windscreen, on the plate on the front cross member within the engine compartment (Fiat) or on the inside of the door pillar (Ford). - The Swift manufacturers plate also contains the VIN and is situated on the inside of the passenger door pillar. - In most instances, the Customer Experience Team will involve your dealer in resolving the issue you are experiencing and will be in touch within 5 working days... - Please be aware that the Swift Group cannot send parts direct from the factory.
+In all cases, without exception, your dealer must place the order for you and if your dealer quotes your chassis number, this will enable you to view your order in the My Swift Life portal.